manhtranduy/Chl-CONNECT/README.md

 ### Prerequisites
 Before installing and using Chl-CONNECT, please ensure your system meets the following requirements:
-- Python 3.7 or later: Essential for running the Python scripts.
+- Python 3.7 or later
-- NumPy: For handling large arrays and matrices.
+- NumPy
-- SciPy: Used for scientific computing and technical computing.
+- SciPy:
-- h5py: Necessary for handling H5 model files in Python.
-- TensorFlow or Keras: For building and running neural network models.
-- Matplotlib: Optional but recommended for visualizing data.
-- Pandas: For data manipulation and analysis, particularly used in classification_functions.py.
-- scikit-learn: May be required for any machine learning models or additional statistical functions used in classification_functions.py.
-- joblib: For efficient model saving and loading.
+- h5py
+- Matplotlib
+- Pandas
+- scikit-learn
+- joblib
 - MATLAB (optional): Required only if you are running MATLAB scripts or translating MATLAB code to Python.

 Install these Python packages using pip: